uzakov/uzakov.github.io/_posts/2025-12-23-javascript-injection-via-basic-auth-in-firefox-the-story-behind-bugzilla-1944926-and-no-cve.md

-# Firefox bug 1944926: Executing Arbitrary JavaScript from a Third-Party Origin During HTTP Basic Auth - The Story Behind the Missing CVE (And no CVE)

 *All opinions in this post are my own (and my colleague's), and do not represent any employer, organization, or institution with which we are or have been affiliated.*